alphagov/paas-team-manual/source/architecture_decision_records/ADR021-cell-capacity-assignment-2.html.md

 We will alert on the following metrics:

 - exponentially weighted moving average of used memory (not including cache) averaged over cells > 50%
-- smoothed idle CPU averaged across cells < 50%
+- smoothed idle CPU averaged across cells < 50% (Note: This metric superceeded by [ADR23](/architecture_decision_records/ADR023-idle-cpu-alerting-change/))
 - smoothed container count (as reported by rep) of > 80% of capacity
 - smoothed available memory capacity (as reported by rep) of < 33%